Alfred Richard Orage: Editor in London

-In 1906 Orage resigned his teaching post and moved to London, following Arthur Penty, another friend from the Leeds Art Club.
-In London Orage attempted to form a league for the restoration of the guild system, in the spirit of the decentralised socialism of William Morris.
-The failure of this project spurred him to buy the weekly magazine The New Age in 1907, in partnership with Holbrook Jackson and with the support of George Bernard Shaw.
-Orage transformed the magazine to fit with his conception of a forum for politics, literature and the arts.
+In 1906, Orage resigned his teaching post and moved to London, following Penty there.
+In London, Orage attempted to form a league for the restoration of the guild system, in the spirit of the decentralised socialism of William Morris.
+The failure of this project spurred him to buy the weekly magazine The New Age in 1907, in partnership with Holbrook Jackson and with the support of Shaw.
+Orage transformed the magazine to fit with his conception of a forum for politics, literature, and the arts.
 Although many contributors were Fabians, he distanced himself from their politics to some extent and sought to have the magazine represent a wide range of political views.
 He used the magazine to launch attacks on parliamentary politics and argued the need for utopianism.
-He also attacked the trade union leadership, while offering some support to syndicalism, and tried to combine syndicalism with his ideal of a revived guild system.
+He also attacked trade union leadership, while offering some support to syndicalism, and tried to combine syndicalism with his ideal of a revived guild system.
 Combining these two ideas resulted in guild socialism, the political philosophy Orage began to argue for from about 1910, though the specific term "guild socialism" seems not to have been mentioned in print until Bertrand Russell referred to it in his book Political Ideals (1917).

-Between 1908 and 1914 The New Age was the premier little magazine in Britain.
+Between 1908 and 1914, The New Age was the premier little magazine in Britain.
 It was instrumental in pioneering the British avant-garde, from vorticism to imagism, and its contributors included T.E.
 Hulme, Wyndham Lewis, Katherine Mansfield, Ezra Pound and Herbert Read.
-Orage's success as an editor was connected with his talent as a conversationalist and a ″bringer together″ of people.
-The modernists of London had been scattered between 1905 and 1910, but largely thanks to Orage a sense of a modernist ″movement″ was created from 1910 onwards.
+Orage's success as an editor was connected with his talent as a conversationalist and a "bringer together" of people.
+The modernists of London had been scattered between 1905 and 1910, but, largely thanks to Orage, a sense of a modernist "movement" was created from 1910 onwards.